 How to use this UK tax code explainer

-A UK tax code tells your employer or pension provider how much Income Tax to deduct.
-This page helps you break that code down in simple language, so you can understand whether you are getting a normal tax-free allowance, being taxed at a flat rate, or using a special or emergency code.
+A UK tax code tells your employer or pension provider how much Income Tax to deduct through PAYE.
+This tool helps you break that code down in simple language, so you can see whether you are getting a normal tax-free allowance, being taxed at a flat rate, or using a special or emergency code.

-You can use this page to check common tax codes including 1257L, BR, 0T, D0, D1, NT, K codes, Scottish tax codes and Welsh tax codes.
+You can use this page to check common codes including 1257L, BR, 0T, D0, D1, NT, K codes, Scottish tax codes, Welsh tax codes and emergency tax codes.

 What a UK tax code is

-A tax code is the short code HMRC uses to tell payroll how to tax your pay or pension.
+A tax code is the short code HMRC uses to tell payroll how to tax your salary or pension.
 Some codes give you a tax-free allowance through that employer or pension.
-Others tell payroll to tax all income at a set rate, or to use emergency treatment until HMRC receives the right information.
+Others tell payroll to tax all income at a set rate, or to use temporary treatment until HMRC has the right information.

 Why your tax code matters

 If your tax code is wrong, you could pay too much tax or too little tax during the year.
-A quick check can help you spot issues after starting a new job, taking on a second job, receiving benefits in kind, or when your State Pension or other income changes.
+A quick check can help you spot issues after starting a new job, taking a second job, beginning a pension, receiving benefits in kind, or noticing your net pay has changed unexpectedly.

 Common UK tax codes explained

-- 1257L usually means the standard Personal Allowance.
+- 1257L usually means the standard Personal Allowance is being applied.

 - BR means all income from that source is taxed at the basic rate.